Environmental issues in China: Deforestation

 China had a 2018 Forest Landscape Integrity Index mean score of 7.14/10, ranking it 53rd globally out of 172 countries.

+By 2023 the Chinese government was encouraging deforestation to attempt to gain food independence.

 Three Gorges dam

 The three gorges dam produces 3% of the electricity in China but has displaced houses and caused environmental problems within the local environment.
 Due to the construction of the dam over one million people have been displaced from their homes.
 The dam has also caused frequent major landslides due to the erosion in the reservoir.
 These major landslides included two incidents in May 2009 when somewhere between 20,000 and 50,000 cubic metres (26,000 and 65,000 cu yd) of material plunged into the flooded Wuxia Gorge of the Wu River.

 Coastal reclamation

 China's marine environment, including the Yellow Sea and South China Sea, are considered among the most degraded marine areas on earth.
 Loss of natural coastal habitats due to land reclamation has resulted in the destruction of more than 65% of tidal wetlands around China's Yellow Sea coastline in approximately 50 years.
 Rapid coastal development for agriculture, aquaculture and industrial development are considered the primary drivers of coastal destruction in the region.

+In the South China Sea, coral reefs have been severely destroyed by land reclamation by several countries, with China being one of the top contributors.
+Of the 7,165 acres of destroyed reefs, China is responsible for 65% of the destruction, having destroyed about 4,648 acres since 2013.
+The "Great Wall of Sand" was one of the main contributors to the destruction of the reefs.
+As surrounding countries continue to battle for control over the South China Sea, land reclamation poses as a threat to surrounding environments.